Agenda

 Regional action on clean air

-A 45-minute moderated panel discussion on the specific challenges regions (sub-national) authorities face when looking to implement effective clean air policies.
+This moderated panel discussion focusses on the specific challenges regional (sub-national) authorities face when looking to implement effective clean air policies.
 Regions vary significantly as to how much of their air pollution originates within the regions as to how much is transported into them from other regions – but they share similar administrative challenges.
 This session explores the differences and commonalities of regional challenges and action taken across the EU.

 12:30